-TheatreCraft is the West End’s biggest careers fair for young people interested in a career in theatre, in any non-performing role.
+TheatreCraft is London's largest, free careers event for 16-25 year olds interested in a career in theatre, in any non-performing role.
 Whether it’s producing, stage management, lighting, sound, costume and set design, marketing, journalism, directing or playwriting you are interested in, there is something for everyone.

 At the event young people can gain ideas and understanding of what they can do next to further their interest and/or career, whether that be through training, internships or job opportunities.

 Participants take part in workshops and Q&A sessions led by theatre professionals, explore a marketplace packed with more than 60 organisations and receive one-to-one advice from Industry experts.

 TheatreCraft’s 11th event in 2016 took place at the Waldorf Hilton Hotel with workshops and talks happening throughout partnering West End theatres.
 Since its inception, TheatreCraft has hosted over 300 exhibitors, 500 workshops, 950 one-to-one sessions and had more than 7500 young people through its doors.

 Past Ambassadors for the event have included: David Lammy, Janet Suzman, Jonathan Kent, Nica Burns, Phyllida Lloyd, William Dudley, Michael Grandage, Jamie Lloyd, Vicki Featherstone and Indhu Rubasingham